Nov 20th 2022

 A career in sales is not a one-size-fits-all department.
 It’s not black and white.
 In fact, it’s vibrant, bold, fast-paced, and constantly changing.
 Every day is different and you get out of it what you put in.

-Maddy who works in sales here at Tempo says working in sales is a ‘rewarding job’ with ‘no limits on what you can achieve’.
+One of our sales executives, Maddy, says that “working in sales is a rewarding job with no limits on what you can achieve.’

 Working in sales requires targets to be set and hit each month.
 If these are hit month on month proving your capability at the role then you can have independence; working towards your own goals on your own terms and work with clients of your choosing.
 If you can maintain your performance, then you can work on your initiative.

 By working towards targets and on commission sales provides the opportunity to earn well above base salaries.
 Essentially, the harder you work the more it pays off.
-In other career paths hard work may not be so directly rewarded financially.
-And with that also comes the recognition and acknowledgement from senior management.
+In other career paths, hard work may not be so directly rewarded financially.
+And with that also comes the recognition and acknowledgment from senior management.

 A lot of the time what you are selling can serve as a tool that companies can use to integrate and enhance their products or services.
 Maddy in sales at Tempo says a large part of enjoying sales is derived from ‘finding solutions for clients’ and working collaboratively with clients to implement our tech into their institution.

 As with most businesses, they rely a lot on their income generated through sales.
 Sales skills can also be applicable to most products and services so a successful salesperson can move across industries and sectors with ease.